Implementation of Oblivious Transfer over Binary-Input AWGN Channels by Polar Codes: Main results

 \subsection{\gls{sfa} and \gls{sfb}}

 In this section, we prove \gls{sfa} and \gls{sfb}.
 We first do the following setup.
 Over a BI--AWGN channel with \gls{snr} $\rho$, polarization splits the bit-channels into \gls{gbcs} and \gls{bbcs} indices.
 In particular, in the asymptotic case, \gls{gbcs} behave as noiseless (non-erasures) and \gls{bbcs} as useless (erasures).
 In the asymptotic regime, no privacy-amplification is needed.
 In contrast, at finite $n$ the impact of imperfections and the proposed solutions are discussed in Sec.~\ref{subsec_finite_n}.
 Fix $\mathbf A\in\Aut(\mathbf T)$ with order $\textsf{N}$ (cf. Definition \ref{def:cycle-decomp-type}) and let permutation matrices act on left multiplication, $\mathbf P:\mathbf T\mapsto \mathbf P\mathbf T$.
-Consider a vanishing sequence $\gamma_n\downarrow 0,\,n\in\mathds{N}$, and define
+Consider a vanishing sequence $\gamma_n\downarrow 0,\,n\in\mathds{N}$, and we parameterize the definition from \eqref{EQ_GBC_BBC_def} as follows: